-This is particularly striking to me having just returned from a trip to the Democratic Republic of the Congo (DRC).
+This is particularly striking to me from trips conducted into the Democratic Republic of the Congo (DRC).
 Here malaria is endemic, and severely affects both local communities surrounding mining projects, but also expatriate and national workers.

-At a meeting we held with management and field workers for an international mining company, astoundingly, almost two thirds of the miners’ present indicated they had contracted malaria at least once.
+On one trip, at a meeting we held with management and field workers for an international mining company, astoundingly, almost two thirds of the expatriate miners’ present indicated they had contracted malaria at least once.
 There had also been one death – an expatriate worker who died back in his home country from a malaria infection contracted in the DRC.

 International SOS utilises and promotes a framework to mitigate malaria risk based on the ‘Swiss Cheese’ model utilised in risk management and occupational safety.
 The model adopted and refined by International SOS is outlined below:

 International SOS has designed, implemented and audited malaria control programmes in the Americas, Africa and Asia, and assisted in the development of client corporate policy and standards around malaria for more than 20 years.
 The most effective programmes are those that integrate controls across all the slices of the ‘Swiss Cheese’ model.
 By doing this, two of our larger integrated malaria control programmes have won international best practice workplace awards.

 International SOS being a multinational company with a global footprint, must also manage malaria risk within their own workforce of paramedics, doctors, nurses, business administration staff and other employees.
 As an organisation we have built solutions for our clients that cater for each slice in the model above;

 - to malaria eLearning,

 - to proper case management utilizing carefully designed protocols, proper training, and governance oversight,